 In the next two weeks, our blog posts will focus on the nature and structure of media libraries.
 This broader context will help inform the choice of the right tool for any particular task.

-Integration and connectivity are becoming central opportunities and challenges of the modern media ecosystem.
-The integration of mobile devices and connected services has become essential to the deployment and value of visual media.
+Integration and connectivity are central opportunities and challenges in the modern media ecosystem.
+Integrating mobile devices and connected services has become essential to the deployment and value of visual media.
 This is pushing us from a world of single to one of multi: multiple images, multiple access points, multiple devices, multiple sources of images, and multiple outbound connections.
-The software, services and methods you use to manage your collection need to support (at least some of) this capability.
+The software, services, and methods you use to manage your collection must support (at least some of) this capability.

 Our media libraries are moving from silos to platforms, and connectivity is the key to maximizing the power of that platform.

-This post is adapted from The DAM Book 3.0 which lays out these principles in comprehensive form.
+This post is adapted from The DAM Book 3.0, which lays out these principles comprehensively.